3rd March: Today in Christian History

 On this day in Christian History, Joseph Adeyemo Taiwo laid the foundation stone of the Agboye Baptist Church, Oyo.
 He had a hand in planting this and many other churches for the Nigerian Baptist Convention.

-An assembly of priests and lay people from Kenya and Uganda is held in Kampala to reaffirm the particpants’ full support of and attachment to the Greek Orthodox Patriarchate of Alexandria.
+On this day in Christian History, an assembly of priests and lay people from Kenya and Uganda is held in Kampala to reaffirm the particpants’ full support of and attachment to the Greek Orthodox Patriarchate of Alexandria.

 On this day in Christian History, Pastor Titilope Rachael Adeboye was born.
 She is the wife of Pastor Adeleke Adeboye, son of Pastor Enoch Adejare Adeboye.